OxBright Essay Competition 2023

 Free Conference place

-The first thousand students who are successfully shortlisted will be awarded a free place at one of our OxBright Conferences this autumn (worth £95).
+The first thousand students who are successfully shortlisted will be awarded a free place at one of our OxBright Conferences (worth £95) in the autumn.
+Alternatively, you can put this credit towards an Online Course or Online Internship.

 Awards Ceremony

-All shortlisted entrants and their parents and teachers will be invited to attend our online Awards Ceremony on Saturday 28th October 2023, where the winners will be announced.
+All shortlisted entrants and their parents and teachers will be invited to attend our online Awards Ceremony in May 2024, where the winners will be announced.

 Award Winners